learn-hardware-security/py-des-scan/README.md

 This repository contains the source code and Python package for the (under review) 2022 Embedded Systems Week paper "High-Level Approaches to Hardware Security: A Tutorial" case study on DES scan chain attacks (Case Study 1).

+If you would prefer, a google colab of this code is also available: https://colab.research.google.com/drive/1CuOgh_x6TBXi6j4rFsNfHH2NsUDgaYId

 ### How to use this repository

 First, create a folder/file on your computer where you will work.